cicsdev/cics-java-jcicsx-samples/bit-link-program-sample/README.md

 * http://yourcicsurl.com:9080/bit-link-program-sample-0.0.1-SNAPSHOT/75
 where 75 can be any integer and represents a temperate in Celcius.
-This will invoke the `SampleServlet` class and return the following response with the temperature converted to Fahrenheit:
+This will invoke the `BitLinkServlet` class and return the following response with the temperature converted to Fahrenheit:

 `Returned from link to 'CONVERT'.
 75 degrees celcius = 167 degrees fahrenheit`